mobilecoinfoundation/mcips/text/0000-rth-payment-id-memos.md

 # Prior art
 [prior-art]: #prior-art

-There are numerous examples of payment platforms that allow for actions such as payment requests and inviting new users with a payment.
+There are numerous examples of payment platforms that allow for actions such as payment requests and payment intents.

 - [How to invite Venmo users by sending them a payment](https://help.venmo.com/hc/en-us/articles/217042708-Inviting-Friends)
 - [Sending payment requests through Venmo](https://help.venmo.com/hc/en-us/articles/210413477-Sending-Requesting-Money)